chenmiao199654/Real-Time-Chat-App/README.md

 - **Notifications**: Implement push notifications for new messages and mentions to keep users informed.
 - **Moderation Tools**: Provide tools for administrators to manage users, monitor conversations, and enforce community guidelines.

-## Contributing
-Contributions to the Real-Time Chat Application are welcome!
-Feel free to submit bug reports, feature requests, or pull requests to help improve the project.
-Please follow the project's code of conduct and contribution guidelines when contributing.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.